Speed is no longer the scarce asset. Controlled speed is.

 It is not a self-serve hosted scan, automatic repair, hosted enforcement, security certification, or automatic approval, merge, deploy, or repo mutation.
 Start with readiness, then prove the approach on a bounded governed PR where it fits.

-Start your free readiness snapshot
+Start your readiness check

 Next step